b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 data by using `zip` and `collect` functions.
 For instance `collect(zip(["a", "a", "b"], ["x", "y", "x"]))` will yield us the following vector of tuples:
 `[("a", "x"), ("a", "y"), ("b", "x")]`.
-The pairs are then sent to `getCounts` (from @sec:statistics_prob_theor_practice) to get how often a given pair occurs.
+The pairs are then sent to `getCounts` (from @sec:statistics_prob_theor_practice) to find out how often a given pair occurs.

 In the next step we define a variable `df` (for now it is empty) to hold our final result.
-Since, as we saw in @sec:compare_categ_data_chisq_test a data frame can be created by sending dictionary to the `Dfs.DataFrame` function.
-Then we declare `columns` that will hold the count for every column of our contingency table.
+We saw in @sec:compare_categ_data_chisq_test that a data frame can be created by sending dictionary to the `Dfs.DataFrame` function.
+Therefore, we declare `columns` that will hold the count for every column of our contingency table.

 We fill the columns one by one with `for cn in colNames` loop.
-To get a count for particular row of a given column (`(rn, cn)`) we use `get` function that extracts it from `pairsCounts`.
+To get a count for a particular row of a given column (`(rn, cn)`) we use `get` function that extracts it from `pairsCounts`.
 If the key is not there (a given combination of `(rn, cn)` does not exist) we return `0` as a default value.
 We fill columns by using comprehensions (see @sec:julia_language_comprehensions).

 Finally, we put our counts (`columns`) into the data frame (`df`).
-Now, we insert a column with labels at position `1` (first from left) with `Dfs.insertcols!`.
+Now, we insert a column with `rowNames` at position `1` (first column from left) with `Dfs.insertcols!`.

-All that it is left is to return the result.
+All that it is left to do is to return the result.

 Let's find out how our `getContingencyTable` works.